dustinmaas/simple-aiml-workflow/README.md

 # PyTorch AI/ML Workflow

+#TODO move some of to the individual service READMEs.

 This POWDER profile implements a complete AI/ML workflow using PyTorch for training and inference in a microservices architecture orchestrated with docker compose.
 It provides a modular and containerized solution for data generation, model training, model storage, and inference using POWDER resources.
 Currently, this workflow only targets the POWDER testbed RF attenuator matrix, but will later be modularized and extended to cover other deployment environments.

 ## Architecture